podtato-head/podtato-head/README.md

 * [CNAB with Porter air-gapped deployment](/docs/cnabWithPorter.md) (_work in progress_)

 Use cases supported going foward:
+* mulitple services in different version
+* stateful workloads
+* external dependencies

-* _feel free to create issues for use cases you are interested in_
+* * _feel free to create issues for use cases you are interested in_

+## Contributing

+If you are interested in contribution to podtato head please read [contributing.md](contributing.md)